-We have granted the underwriters an option to purchase up to an aggregate additional shares of common stock of 1,387,500 additional shares of common stock from us at the initial public offering price, less the estimated underwriting discounts and commissions, for a period of 30 days after the date of this prospectus.
+We have granted the underwriters an option to purchase up to an aggregate of 1,588,235 additional shares of common stock additional shares of common stock from us at the initial public offering price, less the underwriting discounts and commissions, for a period of 30 days after the date of this prospectus.

-Use of proceeds We estimate that our net proceeds from the sale of our common stock in this offering will be approximately \$134.3 million, assuming an initial public offering price of \$16.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by
+We estimate that our net proceeds from the sale of our common stock in this offering will be Use of proceeds approximately \$164.1 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds from this offering for continued research and development of our portfolio of base editing programs, including preclinical studies and IND-enabling studies and advancement through potential preclinical proof-of-concept of our three delivery modalities, INDenabling studies and the potential initiation of clinical studies for certain of our current programs, continued advancement of our platform technology and discovery-stage research for other potential programs, and general corporate purposes.
+We intend to use the net proceeds from this offering for continued research and development of our portfolio of base editing programs, including preclinical studies and IND-enabling studies and advancement through potential preclinical proof-of-concept of our three delivery modalities, INDenabling studies and the potential initiation of clinical studies for certain of our current programs. continued advancement of our platform technology and discovery-stage research for other potential programs, and general corporate purposes.
 See "Use of proceeds."